 Guidelines for Grant Funds

 - All Research Grants be must be expended by the end of the semester in which they are awarded (December for summer and fall awards, May for all spring awards).
-Research funding does NOT roll over at the end of each fiscal year (May 14 is the final date for purchases to be made each fiscal year).
+Research funding does NOT roll over at the end of each fiscal year (Mid-May is the final date for purchases to be made each fiscal year).

 - All OSR funding is awarded to students only and must be expended in the Faculty Mentor's home academic department by the awarded student.
 Faculty cannot be reimbursed for expenses claimed on any OSR grant application.